CALABRIA TRAVEL GUIDE

-Compared to neighbouring Campania and Puglia, travel here tends to feel less structured around major destinations and more shaped by coastal landscapes, smaller towns and everyday routines.
+Compared with neighbouring Campania and Puglia, travel here tends to feel less structured around major destinations and more shaped by coastal landscapes, smaller towns, and everyday routines.

 Journeys between locations can involve longer travel times than expected, particularly when moving between coastal and inland areas, making realistic planning an important part of travelling through the region.

-Based on repeat visits across Southern Italy, this Calabria travel guide from Herb Nagel Beyond is intended to help you understand how travel here works in practice, and how it can be included within a wider itinerary.
+Based on repeat visits across the region, over the last 9 years of living here, this Calabria travel guide is intended to help you understand how travel here works in practice, and how it can be included within a wider Southern Italy Itinerary.

 Where Calabria Is & What Defines It